cvn/angular-shims-placeholder/README.md

 Compatibility
 -------------
+Works with Angular 1.2, 1.3, and 1.4.

-This directive is compatible with ngModel, ngDisabled, ngReadonly, ngRequired, ngShow, and ngHide.
+Compatible with ngModel, ngDisabled, ngReadonly, ngRequired, ngShow, and ngHide.

+Works with ngAnimate, but placeholder text pops in after animations complete.
+Angular 1.3+ only.

 If you modify a shimmed input from outside of Angular, use the 'change' event to update the placeholder display. e.g. `elem.triggerHandler('change')`